masonmedia/nuxt-netlify-cms/content/articles/2022-01-29-on-not-drinking.md

 ## No easy task

-To say I am/was a beer lover and craft nerd connoisseur would be an accurate assessment.
+To say I am/was a beer lover and craft nerd connoisseur would be an understatement.

 I'd be that guy sniffing the hops and going on about yeast and east coast IPAs and how dank it was.
 But in a good way.
 Sort of.
 I knew my local breweries.
-I was up on any gossip of new ones coming to my area.
-I'd tried the latest new beers available, I was on the mailing lists, knmew the spots, ordered during covid, and generally was in the know about what the trends were.
+Talked to the staff.
+In cases knew the brewers or owners.
+Would ask about recipes.
+I was up on gossip of new ones opening up.
+I'd tried the latest beers available, I was on the mailing lists, knew all the good spots, ordered during covid, and generally was in the know about what the trends were.
 I also dabbled in homebrewing for a year or so which mostly involved flooding my kitchen and having 3 carboys of fermenting liquid on the floor at any given time.

 Needless to say, I liked beer.
 And not in a (completely) unhealthy way.
 I loved the act.
 The event of it.
 The locations, the patios, the sitting in the sun, the knowing what and where were good.
 I loved the associated food, the socializing, the experimental flights, the ingredients, the yeast.
 It was total nerdery.